SamuraiYamma/ecarter.github.io/README.md

-# ecarter.github.io
+# samuraiyamma.github.io
-nothing to read here yet
+A simple website dedicated to the expenditure of time on code.